OOC9490/sei_project0/README.md

 If you want to just get straight into the application follow this link: https://ooc9490.github.io/sei_project0/

-Here's what an image of what you'll be greeted with:
+Here's an image of what you'll be greeted with:

 ![Website Screenshot](/images/project0_screenshot.png)